 Monitoring the transition to Open Access in the UK 2

 Monitoring the transition to open access in the UK is a project sponsored by Universities UK analysing the various strands of evidence of the take-up of open-access publishing and dissemination by UK researchers, updating and enlarging upon a study undertaken in 2015.
 The project is investigating the availability of different open-access options, evidence of their take-up, usage of open-access materials, and the financial sustainability of open-access approaches.
 Partners in the project are Jubb Consulting, University of Sheffield, Research Consulting and Elsevier.

-SCONUL Transformation Group: The Academic Library of the Future
+SCONUL Transformation Group: Mapping the Future of Academic Libraries

 |The Society of College, National and University Libraries (SCONUL)||Principal Investigator||£9,600||1 April 2017||6 months|

 A study of the future academic library for the next 10 to 15 years, in the context of the decline in importance of the printed book and its repercussions for use of library space, development of services, and deployment of staff.